 - Check if the pointer is visible after plugged-in in between the desktop session.

 - Check if the device is pointing to the right region while pointing on the screen.

 Mouse Test Cases – Software Tests

 - Check on right click user should get the context window.

-- Check on Clicking left click the application is opening or the region is selected.
+- Check by Clicking left click the application is opening or the region is selected.

-- Check by using left click a user can drag and drop objects like files, folders, and media.
+- Users can drag and drop objects like files, folders, and media using the left click.

 - Check on Clicking double click the file, folder, and media files open or does the operation as intended.